finanda/Finanda-Smart-Aggregation-Reference-Project/README.md

 ### Workflow
 The End-user interface (enduser-frontend) is implemented using a basic html form.
 Download credentials are collected and sent to the Customer’s server (server-backend).

 server.js implements a simple http server (using Express), requests from the end-user are processed and the appropriate API calls are used.
-For example, the credentials parameters (user id, password etc..) are signed using the customer-id and customer-secret-key and sent to the FSA API calls to initiate jobs against the select financial institute.
+For example, the credentials parameters (user id, password etc..) are signed using the customer-id and customer-secret-key and sent to the FSA API calls to initiate jobs against the selected financial institute.

 The code demonstrates how to check for job results - checking for download job progress, finding out if the job succeeded and how to retrieve and handle the results (e.g. - storing to a database or sending the results back to the end-user).